aptech/docs/docs/CR-mergevar.rst

 ::

-    //Combine the matrices using the horizontal concatenation
+    // Combine the matrices using the horizontal concatenation
-    //operator
+    // operator
     agInc = age~income;

 Source